 • The supporting materials of the film will be used in promotional activities for the festival.

 • Parts of the film can be also be used for promotional activities for the festival.

 • The festival may request the filmmaker to provide a subtitle-free version of the film along with a time-coded dialogue sheet in English.
-Due to the wide reach of the Festival, the IKFF team may need to subtitle the film in French, Russian and Arabic.
+Due to the wide reach of the Festival, the IKFF team may need to subtitle the film in different languages.